axle07/ArchI/README.md

    e.
 Hold the RESET button on the ESP32-CAM, then press the UPLOAD button in PlatformIO
    f.
 After uploading completes, disconnect GPIO0 from GND and reset the board

-### Raspberry Pi Setup (TODO)
+### Server Setup

 1. **Operating System**:

    a.
-Install Raspberry Pi OS Lite (64-bit recommended)
+Install macOS or a Linux distribution (64-bit recommended)
    b.
-Configure SSH, WiFi, and enable the camera interface using `raspi-config`
+Configure SSH and network settings

 2. **Security Hardening**: